ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/operations/maintenance/get-detailed-statistics.java.markdown

-﻿# Operations : How to Get Detailed Database Statistics
+# Operations: How to Get Detailed Database Statistics

 **GetDetailedStatisticsOperation** will retrieve the same database statistics as [GetStatisticsOperation](../../../client-api/operations/maintenance/get-statistics) plus total count of identities and counters.